 When we bought our two acre field in 2015 it was essentially a pony paddock that had previously been a cider apple orchard.
-Whilst we still have some of the fifty-year-old apple trees and the stable block is still there, the land itself is otherwise quite transformed.
+Whilst we still have some of the fifty-year-old apple trees, the land itself is otherwise quite transformed.

 We have planted hundreds of trees to create hedges, wind barriers and to add diversity to the land.
 There is now a small pond, a perennial flower area and, of course, several vegetable patches that have become the heart of the garden.
 From early spring to late autumn the land is teeming with insects and bird life.

-To create the market garden, large areas of grass paddock have been turned into productive growing space over the past five years, three polytunnels have been put up and the general infrastructure has been greatly improved.
+To create the market garden large areas of grass paddock have been turned into productive growing space.
+Over the years we have greatly improved the infrastructure, adding an irrigation system, three polytunnels and two new caterpillar tunnels.

-Putting sustainable and regenerative land care first is central to our growing practice, so we have deliberately left around half the land largely untouched.
+Putting sustainable and regenerative land care first is central to our growing practice, so we have deliberately dedicated more than half our land to supporting wildlife.
 These areas are being gradually re-wilded to leave plenty of space for nature to thrive alongside us.
+This helps to support our foundational principle of creating Wild Garden as a holistic eco-system designed to encourage maximum biodiversity while also providing us with a sustainable income.

-We appreciate our land deeply and, as it continues to evolve, we are given the opportunity to evolve our growing practices as well by learning from the natural world.
-It nourishes us in so many ways, not just through the food it provides for us and the local community, but also for the constant connection it gives us to the earth and the cycle of the seasons.
+We love and appreciate our land deeply and, as it continues to evolve, we are given the opportunity to further develop our growing and environmental care practises, learning from the natural world as we go.
+It nourishes us in so many ways, not just through the food it provides for us and our local community, but also for the constant connection it gives us to the earth and the cycle of the seasons.

 Wild Garden is run by Tia and Nick, who have been partners for over 30 years, and have both always been involved in growing food.
 Tia grew up on a farm and loved working in the vegetable patch at home.
 After university, Nick worked and trained at Tamarisk Organic Farm in West Bexington for three years.